Napa Kiatwanchai: After fighting

 Life after fighting has been difficult for Napa.
 He had no savings due to lavish spending and a gambling addiction.
 These days, he makes a living by singing in nightclubs and restaurants.
 He also suffers from vision problems and was left permanently blind as a result of the fight against González in 1992.
+Many years later, his life began to improve when he became a Muay Thai and professional boxing trainer at a gym on Rattanathibet Road, which is affiliated with a Japanese boxing gym.
+He gave up his singing career, and his health gradually improved, although his eyesight remained a concern.
+Nevertheless, he continued to take medication regularly to manage his condition.
+As for his personal life, he had been married several times before eventually deciding not to pursue another relationship.